-- 11. Livestock/animal exhibitors are limited to three market animals and three breeding animals per species except bucket calves where you can only exhibit one in the 4-H division. - 12.
-Pre-entry of livestock/animal projects are required, and failure to comply with pre-entry deadline will bar the project from competition. - 13.
-The right to split or combine the livestock/animal classes will be at the option of the superintendent of the concerned division. - 14.
-Livestock/animals cannot unload at the fairgrounds until the vet has checked it. - 15.
-No one will be allowed to enter other members (sheep, swine, or goat) pens without permission of the exhibiting 4-H member. - 16.
+- 17. The right to split or combine the livestock/animal classes will be at the option of the superintendent of the concerned division. - 18.
+Livestock/animals cannot be unloaded at the fairgrounds until the veterinarian has checked it and cleared the animal. - 19.
+No one will be allowed to enter other members' (sheep, swine, or goat) pens without permission of the exhibitor. - 20.
 Keeping stalls and pens clean and neat is the responsibility of each exhibitor.
-Failure to comply with this and failure to clean area at the close of the fair may result in withdrawal of premiums. - 17.
-All livestock exhibitors need to clean up wool or hair clippings after trimming. - 18.
-Cattle tie out time will be 9:00 p.m. on Thursday night and 9:00 p.m. on Friday night. - 19.
-Cattle must be tied in the barn by 9:00 a.m. on Friday and Saturday morning. - 20.
-Any animal that cannot be properly handled by the owner may be expelled from the fairgrounds by the division superintendent. - All animals must be shown at the time of judging, in the show ring, to be placed and sold in the livestock project sale. - 22.
+Failure to comply with this and failure to clean area at the close of the fair may result in withdrawal of premiums. - 21.
+All livestock exhibitors need to clean up wool or hair clippings after trimming. - 22.
+Cattle tie out time will be 9:00 p.m. on Thursday night and 9:00 p.m. on Friday night. - 23.
+Cattle must be tied in the barn by 9:00 a.m. on Friday and Saturday morning. - 24.
+Any animal that cannot be properly handled by the owner may be expelled from the fairgrounds by the division superintendent. - 25.
+All animals must be shown at the time of judging, in the show ring, to be placed and sold in the livestock project sale. - 26.
 WARNING: Under Kansas law, there is no liability for an injury to or the death of a participant in domestic animal activities resulting from the inherent risks of domestic animal activities, pursuant to sections 1 through 4 of KSA 60-208.
-You are assuming the risk of participating in this domestic animal activity. - 23.
-Exhibitors who have animals at the fair need to be at the fair to care for their animals. - 24.
-All Livestock trailers need to be parked at the Sale Barn.
+You are assuming the risk of participating in this domestic animal activity. - 27.
+Exhibitors who have animals at the fair need to be at the fair to care for their animals. - 28.
+All Livestock trailers need to be parked at the Sale Barn or at a safe location not to disrupt the activities of the Fair.